 Are You a Good Candidate for Lingual Braces?

-• Bite Problem
+• Bite Problems

 Lingual braces can be used to fix most bite problems, but they are not recommended for a deep overbite.
 Lingual braces for overbite can be a problem because the overbite puts too much pressure on the brackets.
 This can cause them to get loose or fall off easily.
 The orthodontist will make an evaluation and determine whether lingual braces will be a good fit for you or not based on your bite.